The DNA of a High-Performing CIO

 There are tools and services that assess cybersecurity posture by simulating an external threat actor scanning for vulnerabilities.
 However, since organizations vary in industry, size, technology, risk treatment, and appetite, the self-determined passing mark should be taken with caution.
 Nonetheless, benchmarking against peers in the same industry provides valuable insights.

-Know Your Probability of Being Hacked
+Know Your Hacking Probability

 When the board is satisfied with regular cybersecurity updates, existing mitigations, and business-as-usual operations, one critical question remains: What is the probability of being hacked in the next 12 months?
 Since perfect security is unattainable, a data-driven approach offers insight into the likelihood of a breach, potential attack vectors, and staff preparedness.